10 Reasons You May Not Want to Work at PD

 Demand for wisdom 🧠

-If you aren’t committed to lifelong learning, PD may not be a walk in the park.
+If you aren’t committed to lifelong learning, PD is not your mountain to climb.

 Rolf Dobelli